NVIDIA/aistore/docs/nbi.md

 ais ls s3://abc --inventory --nr --prefix images/
 ```

+`--inventory` now means NBI-backed listing.

 This is still a normal list-objects request.
-The difference is that AIS sets the `LsNBI` flag internally and switches to the inventory-backed path.
+The difference is that AIS sets the `LsNBI` flag internally and serves the request from pre-stored inventory chunks rather than walking the remote backend.

 In the Python SDK, the corresponding flag is [`ListObjectFlag.NBI`](https://github.com/NVIDIA/aistore/blob/main/python/aistore/sdk/list_object_flag.py).